nottledim/occusim/README.md

 To set up a random event, it is first necessary to define 2 steps to act as the start and end times for the random activity.
 The steps themselves need not do turn anything on or off, they are there as markers.
 As with the steps described above, the parameters have a pattern of `random_<random_name>` to group the parameters together.

+Between the start and stop times a number of event points are created separated by a time more than minduration and less than maxduration.
 To define a random event, use the following parameters:

 - `random_<random_name>_name` - A printable name for the Step e.g. `Morning` or `Bedtime`